Bleached Hair Turned Green (What To Do)

 Hair Turned Green From Toner

-This happens fairly often, and is something that can be fixed!
+This happens pretty often and can be fixed!
 Here is what to do:

 1. Change Toners

-However, if you do not want warmer tones and are looking for something cooler and ashier, look for a purple toner and do a strand test first to see what the result might be.
+However, if you do not want warmer tones and are looking for something more extraordinary and ashy, look for a purple toner and do a strand test first to see what the result might be.

-Remember that red works to cancel out green, and purple works to cancel out yellow.
+Remember that red cancels out green, and purple cancels out yellow.
 Keep this in mind when deciding on the toner to use!

 2. Use A Color Corrector

-If all else fails, you could place a darker dye over your hair to try and cancel or cover it all!
+If all else fails, you could apply a darker dye to your hair to try to cancel it out or cover it!

 Hair Turned Green From Blue Dye

-Many blue hair dyes have green bases, and sometimes, instead of your bleached hair turning blue after dyeing it with blue hair dyes, it instead turns a very strange green.
+Many blue hair dyes have green bases, and sometimes, instead of your bleached hair turning blue after dyeing it with blue hair dyes, it turns an extraordinary green.

-This isn’t always a pleasant green either – mixed in with the blue as well, it looks moldy and swampy, which isn’t a look many people go for.
+This isn’t always a pleasant green either – mixed with the blue, it looks moldy and swampy, which isn’t a look many people go for.

 This isn’t necessarily an easy fix, and a salon would be able to help you best, but if you are intent on doing it on your own, here is what you could do: